-Almost all over the world, agriculture is associated primarily with women.
-According to global reports published by the Food and Agriculture Organization of the United Nations (FAO), the majority of women from developing countries, directly involved in the economic environment, are agricultural workers.
-However, even though women represent the majority, at the global level, they face systemic gender-based obstacles which limit their opportunities to start their own business, disadvantaging them in comparison with men.
+Diana Crudu: “If tomorrow women refused to harvest, to tie the vines, to milk, the entire agriculture of the Republic of Moldova would be paralysed”Almost all over the world, agriculture is associated primarily with women.
+According to global reports by the Food and Agriculture Organization (FAO), the majority of women from developing countries who are directly involved in the economic sphere are agricultural workers.
+But despite this, women face systemic gender-based obstacles that limit their opportunities to start their own businesses, putting them at a disadvantage compared to men.

-This experience, along with the fact that the economic market of the Republic of Moldova got oversaturated by vine, made Diana reexamine the situation of women agricultural entrepreneurs and their needs.
-“I was frustrated because although my mother used to produce nice and qualitative vine, at some point, the market got oversaturated.
-We used to sell grape for 5–6 lei, while on the European market it cost 1 Euro”, Crudu mentioned.
+When Moldova’s grape market got oversaturated, Crudu re-examined the situation of women agricultural entrepreneurs and their needs.
+“I was frustrated because although my mother used to produce quality vines, at some point, the market got oversaturated.
+We used to sell grapes for 5–6 Moldovan lei (0.2-0.3 Euros), while on the European market they cost 1 Euro,” she explained.

-“I was happy to see that people were mobilized and, in 3 weeks, I sold 60 tons of grapes.
+“I was happy to see that people were mobilized and, in three weeks, I sold 60 tons of grapes.
 I finally saw my mother sleeping after several months of sleep deprivation.
-But still, it is hard for women to enter the agricultural market of the Republic of Moldova, they face many challenges in this field.
-More than 50% of Moldovan agricultural workers are women.
-If tomorrow they refuse to harvest, to tie, to milk, the entire agriculture of the Republic of Moldova will be paralyzed”, Diana Crudu added.
+But still, it is hard for women to enter the agricultural market of the Republic of Moldova.
+They face many challenges in this field.
+More than 50 per cent of Moldovan agricultural workers are women.
+If tomorrow they refused to harvest, to tie, to milk, the entire agriculture of the Republic of Moldova would be paralysed,” Crudu added.